Observe our Ecological Interactions. Forecast Deep-Time Legacies. Archive the Essentials.

 Cultural achievements and literacy databases (several of our partnering organisations are already pursuing these ‘goodwill’ repositories to ‘preserve knowledge, our cultural heritage, and milestones in human history – forever’).

-A Library of Unforgotten Voices
+A Library of Forgotten Voices

 The Definitive Climate Record